UKCP Reg, Dr phil, MSc

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

-Living with a difficult diagnosis; having a relative with a mental health problem; self-care and resilience; living with more than one language or culture; recovering from being a victim of crime.
+Relationship issues; living with a difficult diagnosis; having a relative with a mental health problem; self-care and resilience; living with more than one language or culture; recovering from being a victim of crime.

 I have special expertise in a number of areas:

 Self-care to look after yourself during times of stress (1-4 sessions).

 Living with a person with a mental health problem.

 Managing life around chronic illness or a long-term condition.

 Issues around migration, e.g. exploring your identity, moving countries, or cultural conflicts in the family.